swiftech/swiftboot/swiftboot-sheet/README_en.md

 ```

 > File types: `TYPE_XLSX`，`TYPE_XLS` 和 `TYPE_CSV`。
-> `templateFileInputStream` is the template file for export, you can edit style as you want, SwiftBoot-Sheet only deal with data, style will be copied as it is
+> `templateFileInputStream` is the template file for export, you can edit style as you want, SwiftBoot-Sheet only deal with data, style will be copied as it is.
 > If no template file provided, call `exporter.export(exportEntity, outputStream);` to export data into a sheet file without any styles.

 * Import from sheet